How Much Does It Cost to Fix a Cavity?

 Dental Insurance Plans

 Most dental insurance plans cover cavity treatments.
-They typically cover up to 80% of the cost.
+They often cover about 50%–80% of the cost for basic services like fillings (after any deductible).
 It’s important to check your specific plan details.
 Some plans may have a waiting period before coverage starts.
 Others may only cover basic treatments.

 Here’s what you should look for in your plan: